Jumieka Langwij

 University of the West Indies

-Jumiekan Langwij Kompini
+Jumiekan Languij Kompini

-fi promuot braadkyaas ina Jumiekan Langwij
+fi promuot braadkyaas ina Jumiekan Languij

 JAMAICAN LANGUAGE COMPANY